celery/celery/docs/userguide/tasks.rst

 * Some databases use a default transaction isolation level that isn't suitable for polling tables for changes.

-  In MySQL the default transaction isolation level is `REPEATABLE-READ`, which means the transaction won't see changes by other transactions until the transaction is committed.
+  In MySQL the default transaction isolation level is `REPEATABLE-READ`: meaning the transaction won't see changes made by other transactions until the current transaction is committed.

   Changing that to the `READ-COMMITTED` isolation level is recommended.

 .. _task-builtin-states: